dimagi/commcare-hq/corehq/apps/README.rst

    "Banner" notifications used by the support team to notify users of upcoming downtime, ongoing issues, etc. ota
-   Functionality at the interface of CommCare HQ and CommCare Mobile: demo users, device logs, mobile recovery, etc. receiverwrapper
+   Contains a number of the API endpoints used by CommCare mobile including sync / restore, case search, case claim, heartbeat and  recovery measures. receiverwrapper
    Contains the API for receiving XML form submissions.
 This app mostly deals with the interfacing portion of the API including auth, rate limiting etc. but not the actual data processing which is contained in the